Triton Showers: Product range

+Triton produces a range of mixer and electric showers.
+The company also produces ancillaries including shower enclosures, handwash water heaters and taps.

 Structure

-The company is situated on Shepperton Park in Nuneaton.
-It employs about 350 people.
+The company is situated on Shepperton Park in Nuneaton and as of 2017 employed about 350 people.

-Sports sponsorship
+Sponsorships

 Triton has sponsored sports teams, with the England men's hockey team at the EuroHockey Indoor Nations Championship in February 1991 in Birmingham.

-In June 1991 it sponsored a main event at the Royal International Horse Show, held in Birmingham, won by Paul Darragh.
+In June 1991, it sponsored a main event at the Royal International Horse Show, held in Birmingham, won by Paul Darragh.

 In July 1992, it sponsored an event in the 1992 World Sportscar Championship.
-It sponsored the Lurgan Park Rally, a motorsport rally in Northern Ireland, from 2003-05.
+It sponsored the Lurgan Park Rally, a motorsport rally in Northern Ireland, from 2003 to 2005.

 In 2010, the company sponsored the football ground of Nuneaton Town F.C., being known as the Triton Showers Community Arena.

-The companies Irish distributor finances a national rallying contest in Ireland, known as the Triton Showers National Rally Championship.
+The company's Irish distributor finances a national rallying contest in Ireland, known as the Triton Showers National Rally Championship.